buhowski/react-typescript/public/text-data/startup/StartupEN.md

 For this realization, I'm seeking investments or the opportunity to integrate these ideas into existing projects.
 My goal is to find a team and partners to shape the future in the following areas:

-- Informational-entertainment magazine
+- Informational-Entertainment Magazine
-- Next-generation independent media
+- Next-Generation Independent Media
 - Leading Film and Gaming Industry
 - Virtual Reality
-- IT sector: blockchain, artificial intelligence, neurotechnology, robotics
+- IT sector: Blockchain, Artificial Intelligence, Neurotechnology, Robotics

 ## Description